Citigroup profit beats on higher bond trading, lower costs

 Earnings per share rose to $1.73 from $1.42, helped by buybacks that reduced shares outstanding by 8 percent from a year earlier.

 Analysts on average had expected earnings per share of $1.69, according to I/B/E/S data from Refinitiv.
+Total revenue was slightly lower at $18.39 billion, from $18.42 billion a year earlier.

 Citigroup’s provision for income taxes fell by $395 million following changes in the U.S. tax code, which reduced the bank’s tax rate to 24 percent in the quarter from 31 percent a year earlier.